YoussefNour1/Eventasya/README.md

 # Eventasya Django Backend

 Eventasya is a mobile application for managing events, renting venues, and an exhibition of the previous work of event organizers and planners.
 The backend is powered by Django Rest Framework and utilizes MySQL for the database.
-Firebase is integrated for real-time chat functionality and user authentication.

 ## Table of Contents
 - [Features](#features)